Bread - Buns - BagelsView Our Alphabetical Recipe Index for Bread - Buns - Bagels

 Find a recipe via our alphabetical recipe index or you can also search using our Search bar for recipes by title or by type (in general Categories, muffins, breads, etc.)

 A great breakfast munch or anytime snack.
 Nothing but nothing beats homemade cinnamon bagels.
 Use part wholewheat or use all white whole-wheat flour (try King Arthur) and toss in some cracked flax seeds while you're at it.
 These rock.
 A bread machine makes the dough one less hurdle so might as well make three batches (dough mixes while you are boiling or baking up another) to freeze.
 Stop buying the bagels at the drive-thru.
 They are mostly made with mixes (I even know where the mixes come from) which are fine but nothing beats homemade.

-Doesn't get much better, or much easier than this.
-A classic that borders on being a coffeecake.
+Doesn't get much better, or much easier than this - classic cinnamon raisin bread!
 Slice it nice and thick for toasting.
 Instant potato flakes make this bread extra moist.
 (Try this with any white bread recipe).
 You can use either a bread machine or traditional approach to this wonderful bread.

 Just sweet enough and just buttery enough to deliver a lovely bouquet of taste and texture.

 This is the quintessential, traditional challah: feathery, moist, light, golden - almost velvety but with that grew 'chew' factor that you want in any bread.
 A great starter recipe and the one I come back to over and over again.